-The Lithuanian capital has managed to keep an extraordinary combination of Gothic, Renaissance, Baroque and classical architecture.
+The Lithuanian capital of Vilnius has managed to keep an extraordinary combination of Gothic, Renaissance, Baroque and classical architecture.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.